-Spring is one of the projects we wrote about in “Boomerang Back: The Return of Pivotal Open Source Projects” and the family of Spring Projects are among the most notable to return to the VMware fold.
+Spring is a project we wrote about in “Boomerang Back: The Return of Pivotal Open Source Projects” and the family of Spring Projects are among the most notable to return to the VMware fold.
 Below, we’ll highlight two Spring Projects – Spring Boot and Spring Framework – but for weekly updates on Spring, follow Josh Long, the Spring Developer Advocate at VMware (Pivotal) and a Java Champion.
 He’s the host of A Bootiful Podcast and Spring Tips Videos as well as the co-author of 6+ books and an instructor on 8+ Livelessons Training Videos.
 Keep abreast of everything Spring by following Josh’s This Week in Spring published every Tuesday.

 History of Spring Projects

-From configuration and security to web apps and big data, Spring Projects can help you build it.
-That’s why Spring is the most popular open source application development framework for enterprise Java and is used by millions of developers around the world.
+From configuration and security to a web application and big data, Spring Projects can help you build it.
+That’s why Spring is the most popular open source web application development framework for enterprise Java and is used by millions of developers around the world.
 The open source Java platform was originally created by Rod Johnson and initially released under the Apache 2.0 license in June 2003.
-The allure of the Spring Framework is that it enables Java developers to create enterprise-class applications using “plain old java objects” (or POJOs) without having to worry about the intricacies of each deployment environment.
+The allure of the Spring Framework is that it enables Java developers to create enterprise applications using “plain old java objects” (or POJOs) without having to worry about the intricacies of each deployment environment.
 But, as features increased, so did the complexity, which led the Spring team to develop Spring Boot, which was released by Pivotal in 2014.

 Spring Boot originated in 2013, shortly after the Pivotal launch.
 The company focused on the opportunity of the cloud, but soon realized that running a Spring application in the cloud had different implications than running it in a data center.
 There were concerns unique to that runtime environment that we hadn’t done a good job addressing.
 Spring Boot was designed to solve that specific issue.